wordswords/dotfiles/README.md

 paste the text, and then switch out of paste mode.
 6. While in VIM, using `y` will yank straight to the clipboard.
 Usually I use visual mode to copy things while in VIM.
-7. While in VIM and in a terminal in VIM, paste using `<CTRL>-W "` will paste the contents of the clipboard into the terminal.

 ## VIM Spellchecking/Grammar checking/Proofreading commands (also Joplin notes)